alexxyye/alexxyye.github.io/pages/about.md

 Hi I am **{{ site.author.name }}** :wave: and I like to know about how our brain works!
 I'm working at *BLC lab* in Hong Kong PolyU right now and you can visit [my page](https://blclab.org/xinyi-ye/).

 I'm interested in studying **psychology** and **language** using neuroimaging methods such as EEG and fMRI.
 My major focus of study is language perception and comprehension (listening and reading especially).
-Still, I'm also interested in visual and auditory processing in general.I also like to use computational models to analyze data.
+Still, I'm also interested in visual and auditory processing in general.
+I also like to use computational models to analyze data.

 In my leisure time I enjoy cooking, hiking, swimming and K-pop :laughing: